Candorada/M3/README.md

 # M3

 if balls had more balls, you would have balls squared

-# better balls be like pro que
+# better balls be like pro quo